scala/scala-lang/blog/_posts/2021-01-11-scala-native-0.4-release.md

  )
 ```

-Old style settings keys are still respected, but with lower priority than the new config.
+Old style settings keys are still supported, but with lower priority than the new config.
 They will be removed at some point in the future.
 In the following example resulting `LTO` setting would be set to `thin`

 ```scala
 nativeConfig := nativeConfig.value